Bannerlord-Modding/Documentation/_csharp-api/inputsystem/input.md

 ## Key Reading

 There's a number of usefull methods that detect keys being pressed down in different ways, all seeming to return a 'bool'.
-Most common are `isKeyDown`, `isKeyPressed` and `isKeyReleased`.
+Most common are `isKeyDown`, `isKeyPressed` and `isKeyReleased`

-You may also use the extension methods `IsDown`, `IsPressed` and `IsReleased` as *extension* alternatives of the above
+You can also use the extension methods `IsDown`/`IsPressed`/`IsReleased` as such `KeyCode.A.IsPressed()`

 Below, you may find an in-depth documentation of each.